-When it comes to shopping for curtains, it is easy to get distracted by the spectacular shades and intricate patterns.
+When it comes to shopping for made to measure curtains, it is easy to get distracted by the spectacular shades and intricate patterns.
 However, window dressing isn’t just about flicking through colour samples and feeling fabrics.

 To find the perfect pair, you need to tilt your head upwards and inspect your curtain headings.
 From statement styles to ambience, this small and often overlooked feature makes a big difference to the overall look of your living room.

 But how do you know which is the right curtain heading type for your space?
 Read on for our expert styling tips.